tokoreceh/crypto/README.md

-# crypto
-Crypto code project colection
+This is our collection of crypto codes